jcpny1/jcpny1.github.io/_posts/2018-03-08-using_database_transactions.markdown

 Updating 9,000 rows, each in their own transaction took 30 minutes and put a substantial strain on the database.
 As well as starving other users of the database from speedy access.
 ### *The Solution*
 By using the Begin and End transaction statements, I could cause all my update statements to execute within a single transaction.
 This cuts down substantially on overhead.
 The time to update 9,000 records fell from 30 minutes to 30 seconds.
-Or, from 5 inserts per second to 300!
+Or, from 5 updates per second to 300!

 In [ActiveRecord](http://api.rubyonrails.org/v5.0/classes/ActiveRecord/Transactions/ClassMethods.html), the process looks something like this -